 - What are the fundamentals of Lugano Classification?

 - What data collection elements are needed when reading Lugano classification?

 - What are the challenges and updated recommendations from industry/academia in Lymphoma reading assessments?

-Gene is a Clinical Scientist providing subject matter expertise and helping design and configure MERIT’s flexible oncology reading platform to accommodate various reading paradigms.
-He has experience in evidence-based patient care and academic research, a background in pharmacy, and 6 years supporting clinical trials.
-Gene implements software workflows to support oncology trials with response criteria such as RECIST 1.1, iRECIST, Lugano, and RANO, and helps to increase the efficiency and accuracy of clinical data collection for imaging endpoints.
-He received his Doctor of Pharmacy (Pharm.D.) from the University of Wisconsin-Madison and has a bachelor’s degree in Neurobiology.
+Gene is MERIT’s Associate Director of Medical Affairs & Innovation for our oncology division.
+He provides subject matter expertise and helps design and configure MERIT’s flexible oncology reading platform to accommodate various reading paradigms.
+Gene has experience in evidence-based patient care and academic research, a background in pharmacy, and 6 years supporting clinical trials.
+He implements software workflows to support oncology trials with response criteria such as RECIST 1.1, iRECIST, Lugano, and RANO, and helps to increase the efficiency and accuracy of clinical data collection for imaging endpoints.
+Gene received his Doctor of Pharmacy (Pharm.D.) from the University of Wisconsin-Madison and has a bachelor’s degree in Neurobiology.

 Jim GolandoClinical Operations and Imaging Clinical Trial Expert